kristian3551/recipies/README.md

 # recipies

 Recipies is my project for ReactJS course.
-The main concept is
+The main concept is:
+- creating and sharing different cooking recipies
+- evaluating other people's recipies

 # Running the project